threefoldfoundation/threefold_data/content/blog/dash_threefold/dash_threefold.md

 image: ./dash_threefold.png
 category: [farming, cloud]
 image_caption: blockchain
-excerpt: Dash / Dash NEXT and the ThreeFold Foundation are excited to officially announce their collaboration, effective the end of June 2020.
+excerpt: Dash, Dash NEXT and the ThreeFold Foundation are excited to officially announce their collaboration, effective the end of June 2020.
 authors: [sacha_obeegadoo]
 created: 2020-07-03
 ---